Palaeoecology, Environmental Archaeology and Timescales Laboratory

 PEAT laboratory logo

 The Palaeoecology, Environmental Archaeology and Timescales (PEAT) Laboratory (in QC 1000) is equipped with a variety of resources for both teaching and research involving the analysis of insect and plant remains associated with archaeological sites (archaeoentomology, palynology and plant macrofossil analyses).
-The laboratory’s main research focus is in examining long-term interactions between circumpolar foraging, fishing and farming communities through the analysis of ecofacts preserved in peat and archaeological sites.
+The laboratory’s main research focus is in examining long-term interactions between humans and the environments of the circumpolar north through the analysis of ecofacts preserved in peat and archaeological sites.

 Contacts

-You can follow our research and adventures on the PEAT Lab YouTube channel and our Twitter account.
+You can follow our research and adventures on the PEAT Lab YouTube channel.

 Current projects